Bowel Cancer Signs & Symptoms

 Do men and women experience different symptoms?

 No. Symptoms may vary according to the stage of the cancer or its location in the gut but they are not gender specific.
-Although bowel cancer is slightly more common in men, women could potentially interpret some symptoms as menstrual or menopausal signs.
+Although bowel cancer is slightly more common in men, women could misinterpret some symptoms as menstrual or menopausal signs.
 Persisting symptoms should not be ignored by anyone.

 My symptoms come and go, should I be concerned?